India’s Bio-economy Opportunities Service from Biobiz – Click to See All Opportunities

 1. Captive Power Generation

-• Industries with high energy needs: Industries like sugar mills, rice mills, textiles, ceramics, and brick manufacturers are increasingly opting for biomass gasifiers for captive power generation.
+• Industries with high energy needs: Industries like rice mills, textiles, ceramics, and brick manufacturers are increasingly opting for biomass gasifiers for captive power generation.

 • Motivation: Reduces reliance on grid power, lowers energy costs, and provides a sustainable solution for utilizing agricultural or processing residues internally.